WSVGNY/blog/content/posts/2023-05-Seattle/index.md

 ---
-title: "Cozy April in Seattle"
+title: "I was a few days in Seattle for work"
 date: 2023-09-19
 draft: false
 ---